WillianFuks/pySearchML/README.md

 # pySearchML

-Integration of Elasticsearch, Tensorflow and Kubeflow
+A complete AI Based Search Engine built on top of Elasticsearch, Kubeflow and Katib.